Fenil9231/CRUD_Addressbook/README.md

 - Follow the on-screen instructions for each operation.
 - Enjoy managing your resume with ease!

+## Contributing
+Contributions to this project are welcome.
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.

+2. Create a new branch for your feature:
+    ```bash
+    git checkout -b feature/new-feature

+3. Commit your changes:
+    ```bash
+    git commit -m "Add new feature"

+4. Push your branch to your fork:
+    ```bash
+    git push origin feature/new-feature

+5. Open a pull request to the main repository.

 ## Contact
 If you have questions or feedback, feel free to reach out: